 - Is the traffic coming to the website at the rate I am expecting?

-- Is the website loading under 3 seconds?
+- Does the website load under 3 seconds?

 - Is my AdSense income as I am expecting?